PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

   <figcaption>gini machine</figcaption>
 </figure>

-It makes quick promises like the ones below.
-Hands-on people know that these days even a teenager can write and run gradient boosting code that gives you better "performance".
+It makes quick promises like those in the screenshot below.

+But we know that these days even a teenager can write and run gradient boosting code that gives you better "performance".

 But the key things are **missing**: **model risk**?   **interpretability**?  **regulatory approvals**? actual **business success**?